Saturday People

 Saturday People is the second studio album by Canadian pop duo Prozzäk.
 This album was only released in Canada, on 7 November 2000.
 The album was nominated for "Best Pop Album" at the 2002 Juno Awards.

 Track listing

-The verse medley for "It's Not Me It's You" is taken from "The Dance of the Sugar Plum Fairies" in Tchaikovsky's The Nutcracker Suite.
+The verse medley for "It's Not Me It's You" is taken from "The Dance of the Sugar Plum Fairies" in Pyotr Ilyich Tchaikovsky's The Nutcracker Suite.